Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction

-{where $\bPi_{ij}^{(t)}=\text{diag}(a_{ij1},\dots, a_{ijL})\in\mathbb{R}^{L\times L}$.} Its derivation is presented in Supplementary material \ref{supp:secA}.
-To achieve sparsity, we propose to use $L_0$ regularization on $\bU$s for two reasons.
-First, it provides estimates with less bias compared to other regularization methods (e.g., Lasso and ridge penalties), while still ensuring sparsity.
+where $\bPi_{ij}=\text{diag}(a_{ij1},\dots, a_{ijL})\in\mathbb{R}^{L\times L}$.
+Its derivation is presented in Section \ref{supp:secA} of the supplementary material.
+To achieve sparsity, we propose using $L_0$ regularization on $\bU$ for two reasons.
+First, it provides estimates with less bias compared with other regularization methods (e.g., Lasso and ridge penalties), while still ensuring sparsity.
 This step is critical for harmonization, as it allows for more accurate identification and correction of site effects.
 Second, $L_0$ regularization enables us to incorporate the Bayesian Information Criterion (BIC) directly into the M-step, thus avoiding the need for computationally expensive fine-tuning of parameters.

-Specifically, when all the parameters other than $\bU$ are fixed, the penalized objective guided by BIC is:
+When all the parameters other than $\bU$ are fixed, the penalized objective guided by BIC is:

-Solving Equation \eqref{BIC2} poses two computational challenges regarding non-convexity.
-First, directly optimizing over $L_0$ penalty is computationally intractable.
-To mitigate this issue, we {consider} the Truncated Lasso Penalty (TLP), {a surrogate of} $L_0$ {penalty} {expressed by} $||\bU||_0 \approx \sum_{v=1}^V\sum_{l=1}^L \min \left(\frac{|u_{vl}|}{\tau},1\right)$ \citep{shen2012likelihood}.
-Here, $\tau>0$ is a tuning parameter controlling the degree of approximation, and the $\tau$ value closer to 0 makes TLP close to the $L_0$ penalty.
-Following the default implementation of \citet{shen2012likelihood} where the default $\tau$ depends on the dimensionality, we choose $\tau=0.5\cdot \sqrt{\log(VL)/n}$ as a default.
-Second, even the (unpenalized) objective in $\bU$ contains bilinear form $\bU\bPi_{ij}\bU^\top$, making Equation \eqref{BIC2} computationally challenging.
-We handle this by using the Alternating Direction Method of Multipliers (ADMM) splitting, which allows mitigating the non-convexity by alternating convex subproblems.
-Specifically, we introduce an auxiliary copy $\bU^\star$ of $\bU$ and enforce the consensus constraints $\bU=\bU^{\star}$.
+Solving \eqref{BIC2} poses two computational challenges related to non-convexity.
+First, directly optimizing the $L_0$ penalty is computationally intractable.
+To mitigate this issue, we consider the Truncated Lasso Penalty (TLP), a surrogate for $L_0$ penalty expressed by $||\bU||_0 \approx \sum_{v=1}^V\sum_{l=1}^L \min \left(\frac{|u_{vl}|}{\tau},1\right)$ \citep{shen2012likelihood}.
+Here, $\tau>0$ is a tuning parameter controlling the degree of approximation, and smaller values of $\tau$ makes TLP close to the $L_0$ penalty.
+Following the implementation of \citet{shen2012likelihood} where the default $\tau$ depends on the dimensionality, we choose $\tau=0.5\cdot \sqrt{\log(VL)/n}$ as a default.
+Second, even the (unpenalized) objective in $\bU$ contains the bilinear form $\bU\bPi_{ij}\bU^\top$, making \eqref{BIC2} computationally challenging.
+We handle this by using the Alternating Direction Method of Multipliers (ADMM) splitting, which mitigates the non-convexity by alternating convex subproblems.
+Specifically, we introduce an auxiliary copy $\bU^\star$ of $\bU$ and enforce the consensus constraint $\bU=\bU^{\star}$.